 With that being said, here is a set of rules that, if followed correctly, result in good user experience.

-- Taking your ego out of the design.
-Wanting to create something beautiful is natural for a web designer.
-No one wants to have their name on shitty design.
-It's also exciting to build something that will get you on Awwwards (goat gloat: we know, we've done it).
-But this could lead to the goal being misdirected and the end users suffering.
+- Remove your ego.
+Wanting to create something beautiful is natural.
+No one wants to have their name on, what they perceive to be, a shitty design.
+It's also exciting to build something that will end up on award websites.
+But this could lead to the goal being misdirected and the end user suffering.

-- A care for the end result and its users.
+- Care about the user.
 It's easy to detach yourself from the end user.
-Especially if it's a category that you don't fall into.
-We did work for a reusable feminine hygiene distributor, we definitely don't fit into that market.
-Being empathic to end users will help towards providing them with good experience.
+Especially if you don't fall into that category.
+We've worked for a reusable feminine hygiene product distributor and we definitely don't land anywhere close to the target audience.
+Being empathic to the end user will help towards providing them with a good experience.

 - Be honest.
 It's important to have clear and honest communication with the client.
 Honesty is key when working with anyone.
 Too often do I see people believe that there is a secret agenda to screw them over.
 But honesty, although sometimes uncomfortable, is key.

 Hopefully we will start seeing more care being put into the design and build of products.
 Hopefully it will spill over into the real world and I won't have to do the Cha-Cha slide when trying to leave buildings.
 And next time you're struggling with a product or digital service ask yourself "Am I the stupid one or is it this?"